 - ISO 9735-9 is for the security key and certificate management message KEYMAN.

 One of the critical differences between X12 and EDIFACT is their syntax.
 X12 uses a delimiter-based syntax, meaning that a specific character, such as a colon or a comma, separates each data element in a segment.
-EDIFACT, on the other hand, uses a hierarchical syntax, which means that data elements are grouped into segments, which are then grouped into messages.
+EDIFACT, on the other hand, uses a hierarchical syntax.
+First the grouping is into segments and then to the messages.

 Knowing the critical differences between EDI X12 and EDIFACT will help you select the right solution for your business.
-Both the standards are a bit complicated to comprehend entirely, and you still may have many queries before you make your decision.
-Hence, A3logics, a trusted enterprise software development company, has a team of EDI professionals and consultants who will guide you throughout the process.
-Feel free to connect with them via phone or email; they will contact you as soon as possible.
+Both the standards are a bit complicated to comprehend entirely.
+You still may have many queries before you make your decision.

 Frequently Asked Questions (FAQs)